joy00900/Python_scripts/README.md

 # Python_scripts
-This repo contains akk python scripts, I used to write while learning.
+This repo contains all python scripts, I used to write while learning.